TGuillerme/dispRity/patch_notes.md

   * **Modified function**: `cust.series` is now renamed `custom.subsamples` (to avoid confusion with `custard.subsamples`!).
 It's `factor` argument as been changed to `groups` and can now intake a simple list.
   * Minor bug correction for optional arguments passed to `plot`.
   * `variances`, `ranges` and `centroids` are now simplified for speed.
 The optional arguments sanitising is now passed to `make.metric`.
+  * `space.maker` now allows to approximate the dimensions variance distribution with the `scree` option.
 * 2017/01/25 - v0.3.0 *dispRity lite!*
   * Complete change of the `dispRity` object architecture (see more [here](https://github.com/TGuillerme/dispRity/blob/master/disparity_object.md)).
   * `dispRity` object utilities are now all grouped under the `?dispRity.utilities`	manual with appropriate S3 methods.